List of political parties in Guyana

 This article lists political parties in Guyana.

 Guyana has a two-party system, which means that there are two dominant political parties.
-The main schism is not of ideology, but ethnicity; the People's Progressive Party is supported primarily by Indo-Guyanese people, while the People's National Congress is supported primarily by Afro-Guyanese people.
+The main divide is not of ideology, but ethnicity; the People's Progressive Party is supported primarily by Indo-Guyanese people, while the People's National Congress is supported primarily by Afro-Guyanese people.
 Until 2025, these two parties either formed the government or the official opposition.